microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_vsphere/resource_bridge/powershell/_index.md

 > **NOTE:  This Jumpstart scenario assumes you already have a working VMware vSphere environment and is not covering VMware-specific best practices and design recommendations.**

+> **NOTE: Azure Arc-enabled VMware vSphere is in Preview and as a result, versions captured in the scenario's various screenshots are subject to change.

 ## Prerequisites

 - Clone the Azure Arc Jumpstart repository